ashlinaronin/address-book/README.md

 ## Setup

 * Clone the repository from GitHub.
-If you don't know how to do that, Epicodus has a [good tutorial](https://www.learnhowtoprogram.com/lessons/git-clone "Git-Clone Tutorial").
+If you don't know how to do that, Epicodus has a [good tutorial](https://www.learnhowtoprogram.com/lessons/git-clone "Git-Clone Tutorial")
 * Run "composer install" in the root address-book folder
 * Start a PHP server in /web by running "php -S localhost:8000"
 * Visit localhost:8000 and enjoy!